20c/vaping/docs/layout.md

 ### Configuration

-To customize your layout, take the default config from [graphsrv](https://github.com/20c/graphsrv/blob/master/graphsrv/etc/layouts.yaml) and edit it to meet your needs.
+To customize the layout, edit the default config from [graphsrv](https://github.com/20c/graphsrv/blob/master/graphsrv/etc/layouts.yaml) as needed.

 For additional documentation on layout config attributes please refer to the [graphsrv documentation](https://graphsrv.readthedocs.io/en/latest/custom/#layout) on the subject.